Hiten2404/Virtual-Garden/README.md

 2. **Explore Plants**
    - Browse through the homepage to view featured plants.
    - Click on plant cards to get more detailed information.
-   - Interact with 3D plant models (hosted externally via Google Drive).
+   - Interact with 3D plant models.

 3. **Navigation**
    - Use the navigation bar to access pages like About, Contact, and specific plant info pages.